 The BA in Religion, Theology Emphasis, is the regular pre-seminary track.
 It includes the prerequisite classes required for attending a Seventh-day Adventist theological seminary.
 The BA in Religion, Religious Studies Emphasis is a more flexible track.
 It provides students with the opportunity to take the Health Ministry Minor, which provides the HEALTH component which is important in ministry.
 It does not fully satisfy prerequisite requirements for a Theological Seminary.
 BA in Religion graduates with a Religious Studies Emphasis may still enter the seminary, but must take additional classes the summer before the regular program begins.
-The BA in Religion, Worship Studies Emphasis is a blend of theory and practice that is designed to provide the tools needed for those who work with the leaders of local churches, institutions and clinical programs to provide music that glorifies God, and brings healing to hearts and minds.
 The Religion Minor is intended to supplement other majors.